The pressure regulator is attached to the frame.

 Using a 12 mm wrench, unscrew the two brake pipe fittings.

-Holding the bolts from turning with a 12 mm head, use a 13 mm wrench to unscrew the two nuts of the regulator mounting bolts
+Holding the bolts from turning with a 12 mm head, use a 13 mm wrench to unscrew the two nuts on the regulator mounting bolts.

 We take out the bolts and remove the regulator from the car together with the bracket

-With a "13" wrench, unscrew the two nuts
+With a 13 key, unscrew the two nuts

-Using a 12 mm spanner, unscrew the locking bolt
+Using a 12 mm wrench, unscrew the retaining bolt

 Removing the pin